lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **December 2023** - Participating as an internal evaluator of the M.Sc. defense of the student Marcelo Ferreira Goudinho, entitled: "Controller and event transmission mechanism design in Networked Control Systems".
+Postgraduate Program in Electrical Engineering, UFSJ-CEFET-MG.

 - **November 2023** - Josefredo Gadelha da Silva, a Ph.D. student whom I co-supervise, from Maynooth University, Centre for Ocean Energy Research (COER) will be visiting UFSJ on the week of November 27.
 He will give a lecture on the topic:
 **A Brief Introduction to Hybrid Wind/Wave Energy Floating Offshore Platforms**, 27th November 2023, 16h30, Office 3.16 EL, DEPEL Building.